China plans to make Shenzhen a 'better place' than Hong Kong

 By 2035, the southern Chinese city will "lead the world" in overall economic competitiveness, the document said.

-But Hong Kong is at risk of falling behind, hinted the nationalist state-run Global Times, citing experts.
+Hong Kong, on the other hand, is at risk of falling behind, hinted the nationalist state-run Global Times, citing experts.

 "If Hong Kong is still not ready to embrace opportunities to join the country's development... the city's development would be 'very limited in the future while Shenzhen is running at a much faster speed'," said Tian Feilong, a professor at Beihang University, speaking to the Global Times.